temporalio/cli/docs/cmd-options/fold.md

 	- cli
 ---

+Alias: **-q**
 Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
 Case-insensitive and ignored if --no-fold supplied. (default: completed,canceled,terminated)